John S. Armstrong

-John S. Armstrong (November 18, 1850 – April 26, 1908) was an American real estate developer.
+John Scarborough Armstrong (November 18, 1850 – April 26, 1908) was an American businessman and real estate developer.
 He was the co-founder (along with Thomas Marsalis) of the former City of Oak Cliff (now incorporated into Dallas) and founder of the town of Highland Park, Texas.
 Armstrong was also a founder of the State Fair of Texas.

-John Scarborough Armstrong was born November 18, 1850 in Nashville, Tennessee to J. W. and Pauline Armstrong.
-He was one of thirteen children.
-He married Alice J. White on July 3, 1878, in Lancaster, Kentucky.
+Armstrong was born in 1850, in Nashville, Tennessee, to J. W. and Pauline Armstrong, one of thirteen children.
+He married Alice J. White in July 1878, in Lancaster, Kentucky.
 With his brothers, Dr. V. P. Armstrong and Henry C. Armstrong, he established the Armstrong Meat Packing Company, a wholesale grocery business.
-Around 1906, he purchased land north of Dallas which he had developed into the residential community of Highland Park.

-Armstrong died April 26, 1908 in Dallas, Texas and is buried at Oakland Cemetery.
+Around 1906, he purchased land north of Dallas which he planned to develop into a municipality.
+Armstrong died on April 26, 1908, in Dallas, Texas, and is buried at Oakland Cemetery.
 He was survived by his wife, Alice J., and two daughters: Mrs. Minnie May (Edgar L.) Flippen and Mrs. Johnetta (Hugh) Prather.
+Armstrong's widow and sons-in-law—Edgar Flippen and Hugh Prather continued his work.